 The appeal is the final step in the conduct process.
 An appeal does not provide a second meeting or review of the case.
 The appeal process will be based on the existing record and the appeal criteria.
-Situations may occur that shift the timeframe of the appeal process.
-Considerations will be given for extenuating circumstances, including but not limited to, College holidays, family crisis, trauma, and medical/non-medical emergencies.
+Situations may occur that will be given for extenuating circumstances, including but not limited to, College holidays, family crisis, trauma, and medical/non-medical emergencies.
 Any extensions are made at the discretion of the SSAO.
 Students are encouraged to consult with the SSAO and external resources about the appeal process prior to submitting the request for an appeal.